-In an industry that is notorious for having a lower percentage of women to men, we’re proud to say that HeX Productions has closed the gender gap and have a greater proportion of female workers than ever before, who are striving to shape the future of digital accessibility.
+In an industry that is notorious for having a lower percentage of women than men, we’re proud to say that HeX Productions has closed the gender gap and have a greater proportion of female workers than ever before, who are striving to shape the future of digital accessibility.

 International Women’s Day 2022 theme

-8 March is International Women’s Day, an annual event that celebrates economic, social, cultural and political achievements of women and how they’re making a difference to society.
+8 March is International Women’s Day, an annual event that celebrates the economic, social, cultural and political achievements of women and how they’re making a difference to society.

 This year’s campaign theme is #BreakTheBias – which is a very fitting theme for HeX Productions.
-Every day, our digital accessibility agency works towards creating an equal and inclusive world, free from discrimination, by forging change in digital accessibility, to enable all users equal access to online information and services, regardless of the technology they are using, their language, location or ability.
+Every day, our digital accessibility agency works towards creating an equal and inclusive world.
+Free from discrimination, by forging change in digital accessibility, to enable all users equal access to online information and services, regardless of the technology they are using, their language, location or ability.